-Full-time study A full-time study programme is a study programme whose structure is such programme that students are assumed not to participate in any activities other than regulatory provisions in favour of the student or external student.
+A full-time study programme whose structure is such that students are assumed not to participate in any activities other than regulatory provisions in favour of the student or external student.

-Hardship clause A provision in a law or regulation that makes it possible to deviate from mean 'she/her'.
+Hardship clause A provision in a law or regulation that makes it possible to deviate from identify as either of these options student's command of the English language.